-5 Galapagos Photography Tips: How to Capture Underwater Images
+5 Galápagos Photography Tips: How to Capture Great Underwater Images

-Some of the archipelago’s most spectacular undersea animals, which are rarer to spot—like the whale shark, schools of manta rays, Galapagos sharks and hammerhead sharks—are also the most difficult to photograph.
+Some of the archipelago’s most spectacular undersea animals, which are rarer to spot — such as the whale shark, schools of manta rays, Galápagos sharks and hammerhead sharks — are also the most difficult to photograph.
 While the sea teems with life below the surface, Griggi believes it’s better to experience and enjoy the trip rather than fixate on a list of shots you want to get.

 There’s no need to buy costly gear for your trip.
 Even without a high-end SLR camera, you can take spectacular shots with your smartphone while snorkeling in this undersea world.
 Many models are now waterproof, but extended exposure to saltwater, waves and currents and the pressure of depth can push these devices beyond their limits.

 There’s a wide range of waterproofing devices available for smartphones.
 Phone cases such as Lifeproof offer underwater protection to fit most popular models.
-But there are also complex housing systems with added lenses and color balance apps like Lenzo.
+But there are also complex housing systems with added lenses and color balance apps such as Lenzo.

 Expensive phone housing cases are one way to overcome a significant challenge when using smartphones underwater.
 Touchscreen controls become unusable under constant and growing pressure as you descend underwater.

 Some snorkeling smartphone photographers use cases that allow a side button to be repurposed as the camera shutter button.
 Others set their phones to video before entering the water, securing the device to a pocket or belt and capturing the whole event.
 Later, they extract still shots or short highlight videos during the editing process.